 A unique mind is needed in this career.
 After all, you are looking to help solve and catch cyber criminals, but in order to do your best in this role you need to be able to think as a criminal.
 You'll need to be good at snooping and curious about human and computer behaviors.
 It may also be helpful to have strong verbal and writing skills as you will use these continually throughout your career.
 Collaborating and training officials, lawyers and creating reports for the courtroom are other skills that will be part of the basic foundation for success in computer forensics.

-Professional certifications show expertise, growth and a commitment to your chosen career.
-Some employers will help you pay for the education to earn your certifications, so don't be shy about asking about employer reimbursement for education.
+Professional certifications could show expertise, growth, and a commitment to your chosen career.
+Some employers may help you pay for the education to earn your certifications, so don't be shy about asking about employer reimbursement for education.
 Here are just some of the professional certifications available to forensic analysts: